TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/milestone2-analysis/day8.md

+---
+layout: page
+title: "Day 8: Type Analysis"
-# Day 8: Type Analysis
+excerpt: "Day 8: Type Analysis"
+tags: ["assignment"]
+share: false
+---

 In this lab, you define typing rules and constraints for MiniJava.
 From this definition, you generate an Eclipse editor, that provides type information in hover help and type constraint checking.

 ## Overview

 ### Objectives

 Specify type analysis for MiniJava in NaBL, TS, and Stratego, and generate an Eclipse editor from it.
 The specification should include:

 1. Name binding rules for